bryce-mcmath/traderu/docs/PRESENTATION.md

 ### Wilson

 Hello, I'm Wilson.
-I'm a graduated from UVic as an engineer and pivoted to web development after, where I worked as a dev for three years.
+I'm a graduate from UVic as an engineer and pivoted to web development after, where I worked as a dev for three years.

 ## App Explanation